chanely99/gamestudio-f18/workshop-2-intro-to-Level-Design/README.md

         }
     }
 ```
 Remember that this function runs whenever the player runs into our respawn plane.
 Like the other powerups, the function checks if the gameObject that collided with it is the Player by cheking the tag.
 Then, it gets stores the rigidbody of the player into the variable rb.
 Then, it assigns the position of rb(the player) to the startposition, effectively teleporting the player to where they started.
-Finally, it assigns rb to have a velocity of 0, so that the player doesn't have their falling vel
+Finally, it assigns rb to have a velocity of 0, so that the player doesn't have their falling velocity when they start over.

 # Pickups Counter (yay UI!)
 ### Setting up the UI